koalazak/dorita980/README.md

 [![dependencies Status](https://david-dm.org/koalazak/dorita980/status.svg)](https://david-dm.org/koalazak/dorita980)
 [![npm version](https://badge.fury.io/js/dorita980.svg)](http://badge.fury.io/js/dorita980)

-Unofficial iRobot Roomba 980 library (SDK).
+Unofficial iRobot Roomba 980 node.js library (SDK).

 With this library you can send commands to your Roomba 980 through the iRobot cloud API or directly from your LAN and integrate your roboot with your own Home Automation or IoT project.

+See [rest980](https://github.com/koalazak/rest980) if you need a HTTP REST API interface.

 # Features